EDUCBA Logo

 Final Result

 Three different colors represent three persons.
 The bar next to each fruit shows its conception by different patients.
-From the graph, it is easy to find who used a particular fruit more, who consumes more fruits, and which fruit consumes more apart from the given five.
+The graph makes it easy to find who used a particular fruit more, who consumes more fruits, and which fruit consumes more apart from the given five.

-Example #2 – Create 3-D Stacked Bar Chart
+Example #2 – Create a 3-D Stacked Bar Chart

 Sales report of different brands is given.
-Brand names and sales are done for 3 years 2010, 2011, and 2012.
+Brand names and sales are made for 3 years 2010, 2011, and 2012.
 Let’s try to create a 3-D stacked bar chart using this.

-• Sales done for different brands and years are given as below.
+• Sales done for different brands and years are given below.

 Brand Sales Report